|Updated conservation advice for East of Haig Fras MCZ was prepared in March 2018 and is available in the Conservation Advice section below.|

 A5.3 Subtidal mud

 Specific information on the conservation objectives relating to this site is provided in the Conservation Advice section.

 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
 The most up-to-date information is reflected on the map on this page and in JNCC’s MPA mapper and the evidence underpinning this can be viewed in the Evidence section.

 The diagram below is a summary of the key milestones involved in the selection and designation of East of Haig Fras MCZ.
 More detail can be found in the Relevant Documentation section below and in Annex 3 of JNCC's Advice on offshore Marine Conservation Zones considered for consultation in 2015.

 The documents referred to below, and any other historical documents relating to East of Haig Fras MCZ, were produced during the selection and designation process and therefore may be out of date.
 This Site Information Centre is the most up-to-date source of information for this MPA, and will reflect any additional information gathered since these documents were produced.
 Further information about the Marine Conservation Zone site selection process and historic MCZ advice is available on JNCC's MCZ webpages.

-- The latest factsheet, site map and designation order is available on Defra's website.
+- The latest factsheet, site map and designation order are available on Defra's website.